Top Things to Do in Toronto for the Holidays

 November & December.
 For many, the holiday season doesn’t officially begin until the illumination of Toronto’s famous Christmas Tree at Nathan Phillips Square.
 This special event takes place every year at the Cavalcade of Lights.
 Also featuring performances by some of Canada’s top musical talent, a brilliant fireworks show, and outdoor skating party under the glow of more than half a million lights, the Cavalcade of Lights is a must-attend holiday tradition that will warm the hearts of even the frostiest of attendees.

-Toronto’s waterfront becomes a Spectacle of Lights starting November 28, 2015.
+Toronto’s waterfront becomes a Spectacle of Lights starting end of November 2016.
 New this year, see the Toronto Music Garden come alive with an animated lighting installation where music notes, harps and a canopy will be shining brightly with over 39,000 low-energy LED lights, along with the other exciting displays at The Westin Hotel, the Fire Hall and the Amsterdam Bridge at Harbourfront Centre.

 For festive cheer just outside the city, check out the tree-lighting ceremonies at Mississauga’s Celebration Square and Brampton’s Gage Park – ideal for those staying near Pearson International Airport.